DeviaVir/zenbot/README.md

   Options:

     --conf <path>                     path to optional conf overrides file --strategy <name>                 strategy to use
-    --order_type <type>             order type to use (maker/taker) --paper                         use paper trading mode (no real trades will take place) --manual                        watch price and account balance, but do not perform trades automatically --currency_capital <amount>     for paper trading, amount of start capital in currency --asset_capital <amount>        for paper trading, amount of start capital in asset --avg_slippage_pct <pct>        avg. amount of slippage to apply to paper trades --buy_pct <pct>                 buy with this % of currency balance --buy_max_amt <amt>             buy with up to this amount of currency balance --sell_pct <pct>                sell with this % of asset balance --markdown_buy_pct <pct>        % to mark down buy price (previously the --markup_pct property) --markup_sell_pct <pct>         % to mark up sell price (previously the --markup_pct property) --order_adjust_time <ms>        adjust bid/ask on this interval to keep orders competitive --order_poll_time <ms>          poll order status on this interval --sell_stop_pct <pct>           sell if price drops below this % of bought price --buy_stop_pct <pct>            buy if price surges above this % of sold price --profit_stop_enable_pct <pct>  enable trailing sell stop when reaching this % profit --profit_stop_pct <pct>         maintain a trailing stop this % below the high-water mark of profit --max_sell_loss_pct <pct>       avoid selling at a loss pct under this float --max_buy_loss_pct <pct>        avoid buying at a loss pct over this float --max_slippage_pct <pct>        avoid selling at a slippage pct above this float --rsi_periods <periods>         number of periods to calculate RSI at --poll_trades <ms>              poll new trades at this interval in ms --currency_increment <amount>   Currency increment, if different than the asset increment; e.g. 0.000001 --use_prev_trades               load and use previous trades for stop-order triggers and loss protection --exact_buy_orders              instead of only adjusting maker buy when the price goes up, adjust it if price has changed at all
+    --order_type <type>               order type to use (maker/taker) --paper                           use paper trading mode (no real trades will take place) --manual                          watch price and account balance, but do not perform trades automatically --non_interactive                 disable keyboard inputs to the bot --currency_capital <amount>       for paper trading, amount of start capital in currency --asset_capital <amount>          for paper trading, amount of start capital in asset --avg_slippage_pct <pct>          avg. amount of slippage to apply to paper trades --buy_pct <pct>                   buy with this % of currency balance --buy_max_amt <amt>               buy with up to this amount of currency balance --sell_pct <pct>                  sell with this % of asset balance --markdown_buy_pct <pct>          % to mark down buy price --markup_sell_pct <pct>           % to mark up sell price --order_adjust_time <ms>          adjust bid/ask on this interval to keep orders competitive --order_poll_time <ms>            poll order status on this interval --sell_stop_pct <pct>             sell if price drops below this % of bought price --buy_stop_pct <pct>              buy if price surges above this % of sold price --profit_stop_enable_pct <pct>    enable trailing sell stop when reaching this % profit --profit_stop_pct <pct>           maintain a trailing stop this % below the high-water mark of profit --max_sell_loss_pct <pct>         avoid selling at a loss pct under this float --max_buy_loss_pct <pct>          avoid buying at a loss pct over this float --max_slippage_pct <pct>          avoid selling at a slippage pct above this float --rsi_periods <periods>           number of periods to calculate RSI at --poll_trades <ms>                poll new trades at this interval in ms --currency_increment <amount>     Currency increment, if different than the asset increment --keep_lookback_periods <amount>  Keep this many lookback periods max.
+    --exact_buy_orders                instead of only adjusting maker buy when the price goes up, adjust it if price has changed at all
     --exact_sell_orders               instead of only adjusting maker sell when the price goes down, adjust it if price has changed at all
-    --disable_stats                 disable printing order stats
+    --use_prev_trades                 load and use previous trades for stop-order triggers and loss protection --disable_stats                   disable printing order stats
-    --reset_profit                  start new profit calculation from 0 --debug                         output detailed debug info
+    --reset_profit                    start new profit calculation from 0 --use_fee_asset                   Using separated asset to pay for fees.
+Such as binance's BNB or Huobi's HT --run_for <minutes>               Execute for a period of minutes then exit with status 0 (default: null) --debug                           output detailed debug info
     -h, --help                        output usage information
 ```

 and also: